zihan-wu/SenateQuotationWeb/index.md

   <img src="figures/Sanders_said_weighted.png" />
 </p>

-We can also calculate the correlation between weighted total quotations (before election) and vote rate:
+We can also calculate the correlation between weighted total quotations (before the elections) and vote rate:

 1. For the quotations said by the senate candidates, we have Pearson Correlation 0.65, with P-Value 1.2e-22.
 2. For the quotations said by the senate candidates, we have Pearson Correlation 0.59, with P-Value 3.4e-29.

-The result is very close to the correlations between number of quotations and vote rate. **Senates with higher number of weighted quotations before election also tend to have higher vote rate!**
+The result is very close to the correlations between the number of quotations and vote rate. **Senates with a higher number of weighted quotations before the election also tend to have a higher vote rate!**

 ## Different exposure-gaining process for different politicians.

 Different politicians gain public exposure in different ways.
 Some politicians may gain popularity through years of accumulating fame, while some others may gain overnight fame through some accidents or sponsorships from other powerful people.
 As a result, if we look at **the curves of how weighted quotations change before election**, we will probably see different shapes.
-We examine how the weighted quotations of each politician change over time, and whether there are different types of exposure-gaining process.
+We examine how the weighted quotations of each politician change over time, and whether there are different types of exposure-gaining processes.

 To do this, we extract the weighted quotations said by each candidate **within 300 days** (roughly a year) before the election day.
-We then accumulate the weighted quotations **by month**, so that we get a 10 dimensional feature vector per candidate.
-This vector reflects the how weighted quotations said by each candidate change over time.
-The vectors are **L2 normalized**, so that the euclidean distance between them reflects the cosine similarity, which better measures the distance between different shapes of exposure-gaining process.
+We then accumulate the weighted quotations **by month**, so that we get a 10-dimensional feature vector per candidate.
+This vector reflects how weighted quotations said by each candidate change over time.
+The vectors are **L2 normalized**, so that the euclidean distance between them reflects the cosine similarity, which better measures the distance between different shapes of the exposure-gaining process.
 We then apply **KMeans clustering** to the feature vector (K=2 has the lowest silhouette score).
-To better visualize the cluster, we use PCA to lower the dimension to 2 and label cluster with different colors:
+To better visualize the cluster, we use PCA to lower the dimension to 2 and label the cluster with different colors:

 <p align="center">
   <img src="figures/pca_cluster.png" />